Browsers

 The command above launches tests in Google Chrome.
 If you want to launch tests in multiple browsers, separate the aliases with a comma:

-testcafe chrome,firefox my-fixture.js
+testcafe chrome,edge my-fixture.js

-alias to launch the test in all your local browsers.
+Use the all alias to launch the test in all your local browsers.

 Test Runner API